look/query-parser/tutorial/build_a_query_parser.md

        {:match_phrase=>{:title=>{:query=>"in the hat"}}},
        {:range=>{:publication_year=>{:gte=>1970, :lte=>1979}}}]}}}
 ```

+You can try out the `HeuristicParser` by running `bundle exec bin/parse HeuristicParser`.

 Now, thanks to Parslet, we have created a query parser that's purpose-built for our application.
 We fully control the syntax and Elasticsearch queries it makes, and we can add more heuristics that make sense for our application, but would never be part of a general-purpose query parser.